-nd will further agree to not seek employment on CDA ty of Chicago, or the company that may employ me
+I do not agree to the terms listed above and will further agree to not seek employment on CDA projects.
+I will not hold CDA and the City of Chicago, or the company that may employ me accountable in any way for this decision.

 Employee Signature Print Employee Name

 Badge Number Employer Name

 Witness Signature Print Witness Name

 Date